danbee/mpd-client/README.md

 MPD Client
 ==========

-MPD Client built with Sinatra and CanJS.
+MPD Client built with Sinatra and AngularJS.
 Uses Server-Sent Events for updating the interface in realtime.

 What is MPD?